Processing Accounting Transactions

 - A process used by the University to comply with federal regulations that require the University to verify that salary charges to sponsored projects and other non-sponsored activities were reasonable in relation to the work performed.

-- External provider of funds to the University.
+- An external provider of funds to the University.
 The Grantor provides direction on the use of the funds.

 - Inter-Fund Transfer